vsdsantos/nastran-aeroelasticity/README.md

 Currently, the focus is to use the aerodynamic Piston Theory, available on NASTRAN, to model the problem, but it can be extended to use with any aerodynamic element.

+This software is result of a research project of the Department of Mechanical Engineering at the Federal University of Minas Gerais (UFMG).

 ***

 To use the Femap interface you must `pip install pywin32` and run the script